cotes2020/jekyll-theme-chirpy/_posts/Web/JavaScript/learningnote/030JavaScript.md

 - A **high-level interpreted language**, dont need to deal with the memory management like the lower language C or C++.

-- Run directlly, no complier.
+- Run directlly, no compiler.
 - Conforms to the ECMAScript specification
 - Multi-paradigm: object-oriented code or functional code.